Chola dynasty: Origins

 There is very little written evidence for the Cholas before the 7th century CE.
 The main sources of information about the early Cholas are ancient Tamil literature of the Sangam period (c.
 600 BCE), (Note: The age of Sangam is established through the correlation between the evidence on foreign trade found in the poems and the writings by ancient Greek and Romans such as Periplus.
 K.A.
 Nilakanta Sastri, A History of Cyril and Lulu Charles, p 106.
 It is likely to extend not longer than five or six generations.) oral traditions, religious texts, temple and copperplate inscriptions.
+(Note: Thiruvilandur Copper Plate - a royal land-grant charter of the medieval Chola dynasty, issued during the reigns of Rajadhiraja Chola I and his younger brother Rajendra Chola II.)
+(Note: Anaimangalam Copper plates - a royal land-grant charter, issued during the reigns of Rajendra I.) (Note: Other Copper plates - The Tiruvalangadu Copper Plates, the Karanthai Copper Plates, the Tirukkalar Copper Plates, and the Esalam Copper Plates.)
 Later medieval Cholas also claimed a long and ancient lineage.
-The Cholas are mentioned in Ashokan Edicts (inscribed 273 BCE–232 BCE) as one of the Mauryan empire's neighbours to the South (Ashoka Major Rock Edict No.13), who, thought not subject to Ashoka, were on friendly terms with him.
+The Cholas are mentioned in Ashokan Edicts (inscribed 273 BCE–232 BCE) as one of the Mauryan empire's neighbours to the South (Ashoka Major Rock Edict No.13), who, though not subject to Ashoka, were on friendly terms with him.
 (Note: The Ashokan inscriptions speak of the Cholas in the plural, implying that, in his time, there were more than one Chola.)
 There are also brief references to the Chola country and its towns, ports and commerce in the Periplus of the Erythraean Sea (Periplus Maris Erythraei), and in the slightly later work of the geographer Ptolemy.
 Mahāvaṃsa, a Buddhist text written down during the 5th century CE, recounts several conflicts between the inhabitants of Sri Lanka and Cholas in the 1st century BCE.